Edward Snowden

-On June 21, 2013, the United States Department of Justice unsealed charges against Snowden of two counts of violating the Espionage Act of 1917 and theft of government property, following which the Department of State revoked his passport.
-Two days later, he flew into Moscow's Sheremetyevo International Airport, where Russian authorities observed the canceled passport, and he was restricted to the airport terminal for over one month.
-Russia later granted Snowden the right of asylum with an initial visa for residence for one year, which was subsequently repeatedly extended.
-In October 2020, he was granted permanent residency in Russia.
-In September 2022, Snowden was granted Russian citizenship by President Vladimir Putin, and on 2 December 2022 he swore the oath of allegiance.
+On June 21, 2013, the United States Department of Justice unsealed charges against Snowden on two counts of violating the Espionage Act of 1917 and theft of government property, following which the Department of State revoked his passport.
+He stayed in Moscow's Sheremetyevo International Airport for a month, then was granted asylum in the country.
+He became naturalized as a citizen of Russia in 2022.

-A subject of controversy, Snowden has been variously praised and condemned for his leaks.
-Snowden has defended his actions as an effort "to inform the public as to that which is done in their name and that which is done against them."
-His disclosures have fueled debates over mass surveillance, government secrecy, and the balance between national security and information privacy, something that he has said he intended to do in retrospective interviews.

 In early 2016, Snowden became the president of the Freedom of the Press Foundation, a San Francisco–based nonprofit organization that aims to protect journalists from hacking and government surveillance.
 He also has a job at an unnamed Russian IT company.
 In 2017, he married Lindsay Mills.
-"I have to lay my head down in Moscow on a pillow at night," he told an Israeli audience in November 2018, "but I live on the internet and every other city in the world."
 On September 17, 2019, his memoir Permanent Record was published.
 On September 2, 2020, a U.S. federal court ruled in United States v.
-Moalin that the U.S. intelligence's mass surveillance program exposed by Snowden was illegal and possibly unconstitutional.
+Moalin that one of the U.S. intelligence's mass surveillance programs exposed by Snowden was illegal and possibly unconstitutional.